AI-in-Practice-UOS/course-material/day2/pages/git.md

 How to do it properly

+1. Get the author to [self-review](https://mtlynch.io/code-review-love/#1-review-your-own-code-first) the code before you even look at the PR
-1. Keep **the reasons** for code review in mind
+2. Keep **the reasons** for code review in mind
-2. Read the PR description
+3. Read the PR description
-3. Read corresponding issue/ticket and check if basic requirements are met by the PR
+4. Read corresponding issue/ticket and check if basic requirements are met by the PR
-4. Manually test the feature (if there is no dedicated QA) for bugs
+5. Manually test the feature (if there is no dedicated QA) for bugs
-5. Step through the commit history to understand the changes on a **high level**
+6. Step through the commit history to understand the changes on a **high level**
-6. Check out the code locally and use your editor to deep dive into sections that deserve more attention
+7. Check out the code locally and use your editor to deep dive into sections that deserve more attention
-7. Ask questions and write comments about **stuff that matters** (no [nits](https://graphite.dev/blog/what-are-nits))
+8. Ask questions and write comments about **stuff that matters** (no [nits](https://graphite.dev/blog/what-are-nits))

 <!--
 Show example repo here and go through the individual steps